Apply for a Community Grant

 - Staff may contact you to discuss your application or to set up a site visit

-- By mid-December, you will receive a letter notifying you if your grant request was approved or denied.
+- By mid-June, you will receive a letter notifying you if your grant request was approved or denied

 Please note: Grants are provided on the basis of: